 3. Acknowledge the existence of apparent contradiction, paradox, and nuance.

 5. Reevaluate the matter in light of information gleaned through elucidation of both paradox and connection.

 6. Develop and implement solutions based on a refined understanding of the matter at hand.
 If further clarification is desired, begin again at step 1.

-ADDENDUM II: Paulo Freire's "PEDAGOGY OF THE OPPRESSED" described in the book BEAUTIFUL TROUBLE: "What is required to transform the world is dialogue, critical questioning, love for humanity, and praxis, the synthesis of critical reflection and action."
+"What is required to transform the world is dialogue, critical questioning, love for humanity, and praxis, the synthesis of critical reflection and action." - from Paulo Freire's "PEDAGOGY OF THE OPPRESSED" as described in the book BEAUTIFUL TROUBLE.

 John P. Clark: DIALECTICAL POLITICAL ECOLOGY

 "...the work of a dialectical political ecology will be governed by the imperatives of its theoretical passion for understanding the nature of things, and its practical concern with solving the two great problems at hand.
 These are the problem of the polis, the achievement of the good life for all members of the human community, and the problem of the oikos, the achievement of the good for the larger community of life on earth.
 The great challenge is to discover how to link such a political ecology with social and political practice in a way that it can become a socially transformative force."